-The DPNF committee is a group of volunteers who live or work in the forum area, elected annually by members who attend the forum’s AGM.
+The DPNF committee is made up of volunteers who live or work in the forum area (see map above), elected annually by members who attend the forum’s AGM.
 The committee meets as often as required for current activities, usually every six weeks.

 Chair: Maya De Souza

 Treasurer: Catharine Wells

 Nicholas Bradfield, Ben Castell, Ilona Hay, Jessica Jacobs, Sue King, Kathleen Molnar, Emily O’Mara, Fabian Watkinson and Eileen Willmott.